VanBaNguyen/EcoCart/README.md

 # 🌱 EcoCart - Environmental Impact Browser Extension

-**Aiming for "🌱 Best AI for Environmental Impact" in AGI Ventures Canada's Hackathon 3.0**
+**Won "🌱 Best AI for Environmental Impact" in AGI Ventures Canada's Hackathon 3.0**

 EcoCart is an innovative browser extension that helps users make environmentally conscious shopping decisions by analyzing products and suggesting sustainable alternatives.
 Built with AI-powered environmental impact assessment, EcoCart transforms your shopping experience into a force for positive environmental change.